On the Construction of Relativistic Quantum Wave Equation and General Solution of the Second Order Differential Equation: Main Results

 \section{Main Results}

 The form of the equation we looking for must read as

-where $E_0=m_0c^2$, with $m_0,c$ the rest mass and the velocity of light in vacum respectively.\\ We shall work with simple single-valued calculus and not operators to arive to an equation formed by (5) (Axiom 1), then we will use the quantum corespodence (Axiom 2) to reduce the desired diferential equation.\\ Starting right away we have:
+where $f$ is a single valued function. $E_0=m_0c^2$, is the energy of the particle and the quantities $m_0,c$ are the rest mass and the velocity of light in vacum respectively.\\ We shall work with simple single-valued calculus and operators, to arive to an equation formed by (5) (Axiom 1), then we will use the quantum corespodence (Axiom 2) to produce the desired diferential equation.\\ Starting right away we have:

 But

 We interested to expand $E$ in a form of $E=f(m_0,p)$ and then use Axiom (2).
 As someone can see this is quite dificult because of the nature of the relation $v=p/m$ in which $m$ depends by $v$ (relation (5)) and $v$ by $p/m$ again.
 In this point we mention that we can solve (8) with respect to $\frac{v}{c}$ to get